catamphetamine/imageboard/README.md

   "attachmentThumbnailUrlFpath": "https://media.8ch.net/file_store/{name}{ext}",

   // (optional)
-  // Most chans set author name to some default placeholder
+  // Most imageboards set author name to some default placeholder
   // like "Anonymous" when no author name has been input.
   // The parser then checks if author name is equal to the
   // "defaultAuthorName" and if it is then it leaves the `authorName` blank.